 Rationale: Family members know their child best and may be able to interpret behavior cues that are indicative of pain.

-For reliability, ensure that the child is physically and developmentally able to use the self-report scale.
+For reliability, ensure that the patient is physically and developmentally able to use the self-report scale.

-Rationale: The child’s pain rating and assessment may vary with activity and should guide pain management.
+Rationale: The patient’s pain rating and assessment may vary with activity and should guide pain management.

-Rationale: Children may be reluctant to report pain because they may have misconceptions about the cause of their pain or they may fear the consequences, such as another painful procedure or an injection.
-For most children, family involvement is essential.
+Rationale: Pediatric patients may be reluctant to report pain because they may have misconceptions about the cause of their pain or they may fear the consequences, such as another painful procedure or an injection.
+For most patients, family involvement is essential.

-Consistently use the same pain-intensity tool with the same child.
+Consistently use the same pain-intensity tool with the same patient.

-If the child is unable to report the pain intensity, ask him or her or the family if the pain is a lot, a little, or in between to provide an idea of the level of pain intensity.
+If the patient is unable to report the pain intensity, ask the patient or the family if the pain is a lot, a little, or in between to provide an idea of the level of pain intensity.

 Rationale: Turning and repositioning reduces pain stimulation and pressure receptors and maximizes the response to pain-relieving interventions.

-Rationale: The family’s presence is a key part of the child’s care.
+Rationale: The family’s presence is a key part of the patient’s care.

 Reportable conditions: Hypoxia, hypotension, tachycardia, elevated blood pressure (may be indicators of inadequately treated pain)